pittyh6/freeCodeCamp-responsive_web_design-3-12Mths-WebDevStudy-2022-2023/learnedCSS.md

         * active
         * visited
         * last-of-type
+        * The ::after pseudo-element creates an element that is the last child of the selected element.
     * width of unset. -> This will remove the earlier rule which set all the input elements to width: 100%.
     * attribute selector -> selects an element based on the given attribute value
         * input[name="password"]
     * box-model -> In the CSS box model, every HTML element is treated as a box with four areas.
     * filter: blur()
+    * transform
+    * text-transform
+    * flexbox -> Flexbox is a one-dimensional CSS layout that can control the way items are spaced out and aligned within a container.
+        * Flexbox has a main and cross axis.
+The main axis is defined by the flex-direction property, which has four possible values:
+            * row (default): horizontal axis with flex items from left to right
+            * row-reverse: horizontal axis with flex items from right to left
+            * column: vertical axis with flex items from top to bottom
+            * column-reverse: vertical axis with flex items from bottom to top
+        * The flex-wrap property determines how your flex items behave when the flex container is too small.
+Setting it to wrap will allow the items to wrap to the next row or column. nowrap (default) will prevent your items from wrapping and shrink them if needed.
+        * The justify-content property determines how the items inside a flex container are positioned along the main axis, affecting their position and the space around them.
+        * The align-items property positions the flex content along the cross axis.
+In this case, with your flex-direction set to row, your cross axis would be vertical.
+        * object-fit: cover;